zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 ```

-To select 10% values from each group, the following MaxCompute  SQL is suggested:
+To select 10% values from each group, the following MaxCompute  SQL is recommended:

 ```
 Select key, Value